 Test the Moving Parts, Listening as Well as Looking

 All modern garage doors have mechanical parts, and most will have automated electronics.
 If they fail, we don’t need to explain to you the possible consequences.
-It’s important to run the door through its paces every now and then, and spring cleaning is a good time to do that.
+It’s important to run the door through its paces now and then, and spring cleaning is a good time to do that.
 Most manufacturers will recommend a monthly inspection; a quarterly or twice-yearly schedule is closer to what most diligent homeowners attempt.
-Even a 10-15 minute test of the door's functionality can pay big dividends over time.
-There are other blogs on this site that go into more detail but, simply, your door should hum and not screech, flow smoothly and not jerk or shudder, settle into place quietly and snuggly, and respond effortlessly to keypad or remote commands.
+Even a 10–15-minute test of the door’s functionality can pay big dividends over time.
+Other blogs on this site go into more detail but, simply, your door should hum and not screech, flow smoothly and not jerk or shudder, settle into place quietly and snuggly, and respond effortlessly to keypad or remote commands.

 Safety Features Take Priority!